marcemv90/simple-file-manager/README.md

 That will leave the sfm.war file inside the ./out directory, in this folder.

+## Installation

+### Prerequisites

+- A Java application server (for example, Apache Tomcat or Oracle WebLogic).

+### Deploying Simple File Manager

+1. Obtain the `sfm.war` file (see the section above).
+2. Deploy `sfm.war` to your application server as you would with any other web application.
+3. Start or restart the application server so it picks up the new deployment.

+### Enabling Basic Auth in a Java app server

+If you want to enable HTTP Basic Authentication when running on a Java application server, make sure the following environment variables are available to the JVM:

+- `BASIC_AUTH_USER`
+- `BASIC_AUTH_PASSWORD`

+For example, on Tomcat you can export them in `setenv.sh` (or the equivalent startup script) before starting the server.

+## Tested application servers

+The following application servers have been tested successfully with Simple File Manager:

+- Apache Tomcat 10

 # Disclaimer

 Simple File Manager was developed by a monkey with a shotgun (me).
 I am not a developer, and this webapp was built with the help of an AI agent.
 As a result, nothing in this software should be assumed to follow proper engineering practices, security standards, or production-grade quality.